 Grammar

 This section does not cite any sources.
 Please help improve this section by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Palatine German language" – news · newspapers · books · scholar · JSTOR (August 2021) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Palatine German language" – news · newspapers · books · scholar · JSTOR (August 2021) (Learn how and when to remove this message)

 Grammatically, all Palatine dialects do not use the genitive case, which is replaced by the dative, with or without von, and most dialects have no imperfect tense but only the perfect.